 One year, when he was in high school, my great-grandmother made a batch of these cookies and sent them home with my uncle.
 He was, of course, supposed to be sharing with the family…but instead, he hid them under his bed and ate them all himself!

 No one else even knew the cookies existed until my great-grandmother asked my grandmother how they were.
-I think perhaps the rest of the family was a little peeved, but my great-grandmother thought it was just about the cutest thing she had ever heard.
+I think perhaps the rest of the family was a little peeved, but my great-grandmother thought it was just about the best thing she had ever heard.

 Ingredients you’ll need